 Understanding and Treating Ear Infections

-Here at Portland Urgent Care, we see a lot of ear infections in our walk-in medical clinic.
-Many of the patients suffering from ear infections are infants and young children.
-In fact, nearly half of all the antibiotic prescriptions in the US are written for babies and children with middle ear infections, also known as otitis media.
+Here at Portland Urgent Care, as well as with our MobilMED services, we treat a lot of ear infections.
+And many of the patients suffering from ear infections are little ones — infants and young children.
+In fact, nearly half of all the antibiotic prescriptions in the U.S. are written for babies and children with middle-ear infections (or otitis media).

-While older children and adults also suffer from earaches and ear infections, children and infants are the most vulnerable group due to their immature anatomy.
-In these little patients, the Eustachian tube leading from the ear to the throat is often soft and does not stay open easily.
-This prevents the proper air ventilation necessary to keep the ear dry and clear of drainage and blockages, making it a breeding ground for germs.
+While older children and adults also suffer from earaches and ear infections, children and infants are often the most vulnerable group due in part to their immature anatomy.
+In these young patients, the Eustachian tube leading from the ear to the throat is often soft and fails to remain open.
+This blocks and prohibits adequate air ventilation that’s necessary to keep the ear dry and clear of drainage and blockages.
+Thus, it becomes a breeding ground for germs and infections.

-When a child comes into Portland Urgent Care with a possible ear infection, the first thing we do is look in the ear and see how the eardrum looks.
-If it is red or inflamed and coupled with a fever and obvious signs of pain and discomfort, odds are it is an ear infection.
+When Portland Urgent Care/MobilMED treats a child with a possible ear infection, the first thing we’ll do is look into the ear in order to examine the eardrum itself.
+If it’s red or inflamed, and especially if it’s coupled with a fever and obvious signs of pain and discomfort, chances are is an ear infection.

-A number of things can contribute to causing an ear infection, including allergies and exposure to environmental toxins such as smoke or fumes.
-Bacteria can be a direct cause of an ear infection and it is not unusual to see these organisms following an allergic reaction or an upper respiratory infection.
-Upper respiratory infections, including colds and flu, are the most common cause of ear infections.
+There are several things that can cause ear infections: allergies; exposure to environmental toxins, such as smoke or fumes; or bacteria.
+It’s not at all unusual to see these bacterial organisms emerge immediately following an allergic reaction or an upper respiratory infection.
+In fact, upper respiratory infections, including colds and flu, are the most common cause of ear infections.

-Most ear infections will go away on their own, but we may prescribe antibiotics for children under two and those with a high risk of serious complications.
+While ear infections may go away on their own, we may prescribe antibiotics for children under the age of 2 as well as those youngsters with a risk of serious complications.

 Contact Portland Urgent Care/MobilMED if you have any questions or concerns about this or any other medical topic.